APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-aftermath.md

 	- "In observance of the holiday of Sukkot, Jewish students at UCLA erected a Gaza Solidarity Sukkah.
 They adorned the Sukkah with handmade decorations, photos of anti-Zionist Jewish ancestors, and banners that read “Stop Arming Israel.”
 They were joined by other students of conscience, members of Graduate Students for Justice in Palestine and Jewish Voice for Peace, who gathered to join in prayer and protest.

-	hen, pro-genocide agitators and UCLA administrators tore their Sukkah down.
+	Then, pro-genocide agitators and UCLA administrators tore their Sukkah down.

 	First, agitators surrounded the Sukkah and taunted the students with slurs and threats.
 Then, police in riot gear then arrived to clear the area, allowing agitators to begin tearing down handmade decorations.
 Finally, facilities workers sent by UCLA admin completed the destruction of this sacred dwelling.